 Test results have demonstrated that by applying the lowest possible pressure as recommended by the Trelleborg Load Calculator app, soil compaction is significantly reduced.
 This is expected to be clearly shown by the water infiltration test during the exhibition.
 In addition, farming professionals can reduce operating time by up to 17 percent and lower farming costs by up to 25 percent.
 “This is a win-win situation,” Ciferri says.
 “Alongside the financial benefits, the real saving is in improving the soil structure.”

-Kicking off in Germany in June and continuing until late 2016, the roadshow will visit farm shows and special customer events in as many as seven European countries, in China and South Africa to showcase the latest generation of Trelleborg tires and complete wheels.
+Kicking off in Germany in June and continuing until late 2016, the roadshow will visit farm shows and special customer events in as many as seven European countries, in China and South Africa to showcase the latest generation of Trelleborg tyres and complete wheels.

 To register your attendance at Trelleborg field demonstrations or for more information on Trelleborg’s 2016 Road Show, visit www.trelleborg-roadshow.com.